 Starting Shadowing

-The above steps configure a PC2 system for shadow operations, but they do not actually start the system performing shadowing.
-To start shadowing it is necessary to run a PC2 Event Feeder module.
+The above steps configure a PC2 system for shadow operations, but they do not actually start shadowing.
+To start shadowing it is necessary to run a PC2 Event Feeder client module.
 (The Event Feeder is a composite module which supports a variety of external communication functions for a PC2 system; see the Appendices on the PC2 XML (Legacy) Event Feed and on PC2 Web Services for additional features of the Event Feeder module.)